josedanconstruction/Snack-Or-Booze/README.md

 ## Tasks

-- The homepage should show the # of food items (“snacks”) and drink choices (“drinks”)
+- The homepage should show the food items (“snacks”) and drink choices (“drinks”)
 - The navbar should add a new link, “Drinks”, leading to a page listing the drinks — just like the “Snacks” link leads to a page listing food items.
 - The drink listing page should show a list of drink choices, with each being a link to the details about the drink, just like for food items.
 - turn these into generic components that can work with either food or drink lists/items.